jeswr/blog/raw-posts/disambiguating-data-wallets.md

 ## Options for holders

-## Why Solid as a Holder should be taken seriously
+## Why Solid as a Holder Service should be taken seriously

 ![](../static/solid.svg)